vercel/next.js/packages/next/README.md

 Pages are also validated during `next export` and any warnings / errors will be printed to the terminal.
 Any AMP errors will cause `next export` to exit with status code `1` because the export is not valid AMP.

+### Typescript Support

+AMP currently doesn't have built-in types for Typescript, but it's in their roadmap ([#13791](https://github.com/ampproject/amphtml/issues/13791)).
+As a workaround you can manually add the types to `amp.d.ts` like [here](https://stackoverflow.com/a/50601125)

 ## Static HTML export

 <details>